Osama-Yousef/Code-201-reading-notes/class-03.md

   ***Chapter 13: “Boxes” ( for more understandig see pp.300-329)***

-  > CSS treats each HTML element as if it lives in its own box.
+  > CSS treats each HTML element as if it lives in its own box .

   *  `width, height`  To set your own dimensions for a box using units of pixels( most popular method ) , percentage(the size of the box      is relative to the size of the browser window ) , ems (the size of the box is based on the size of text within it)
   * `min-width, max-width` : `min-width ` property specifies the smallest size a box can be displayed at when the browser window is         narrow and to make sure that they do not appear too narrow , and the `max-width` property indicates the maximum width a box can         stretch to when the browser window is wide and to ensure that lines of text do not appear too wide within a big browser window.
   * You can limiting the height too using : ( `min-height, max-height`)